What are greenhouse gases?

 Water vapour

 Water vapour is the most abundant greenhouse gas.
-It increases as the earth's atmosphere warms but unlike CO2, which can remain in the earth’s atmosphere for centuries, water vapour persists for a few days.
+It increases as the earth's atmosphere warms but unlike CO2, which can remain in the earth’s atmosphere for centuries, water vapour persists for only a few days.

 Natural and man-made GHGs